James Hanna (American football)

 James Hanna (born July 14, 1989) is an American former professional football player who was a tight end for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the Oklahoma Sooners and was selected in the sixth round of the 2012 NFL draft.
+He played college football for the Oklahoma Sooners and was selected by the Cowboys in the sixth round of the 2012 NFL draft.

 Early life

-Hanna attended Coram Deo Academy, where he played six-man football at wide receiver, helping the team achieve a 9-2 and an 11-1 record in his two years there.
+Hanna attended Coram Deo Academy, where he played six-man football at wide receiver, helping the team achieve a 9-2 and an 11–1 record in his two years there.

 After his sophomore season, Hanna transferred to Flower Mound High School, where he played the traditional 11-man football at wide receiver.

 As a junior, Hanna tallied 20 receptions for 330 yards (16.5-yard average) and two touchdowns.

 As a senior, Hanna had 53 receptions for 764 yards (14.4-yard average) with 11 touchdowns, 17 carries for 131 yards, five punt returns for 145 yards and a touchdown (71 yards) and six kickoff returns for 181 yards and a touchdown.
 He received honorable-mention All-state and Class 5A/Region 1 District VI Offensive MVP honors.